 Creating the Perfect Wedding Planning Binder

 When it comes to planning a wedding, having a place to store all of your ideas and important information is key to staying sane.
+Here are our top tips for creating the perfect wedding planning binder.

 Whether you are one week into planning your wedding day, or 6 months, I am sure you already know organization is the key to a stress-free planning process.
 Well, maybe not totally stress-free, but it helps a lot.
 One thing that is a must to make sure you have everything you need for your wedding day to run smoothly is a wedding planning binder.